 River Access Points With Boat Ramps

 Following are descriptions of the seven Yampa River access points that have boat ramps, starting from the Hayden Pump Station access point and heading west to the Dinosaur National Monument.
-These sites and the rest of the 13 access points are identified by number in the Yampa River Map and Brochure.
+These sites - and the rest of the 12 access points (not all have boat ramps) - are identified by number in the Yampa River Map and Brochure.

 Hayden Pump Station (1)